We use some essential cookies to make this website work.

 The review of renewable energy project protocols covering woodfuel found:

-FC funded (formerly under the REVES programmes and currently Programme 4).
+FC funded (formerly under the REVES programme and Programme 4).

 The Woodland Carbon Code, a voluntary standard developed by the Forestry Commission in partnership with other organisations, aims to ensure that claims made by the project developers about carbon sequestration are robust.
 It does not currently extend to carbon storage in wood products, or carbon substitution.